osscameroon/blog/data/blog/intro-to-entity-framework-core-in-net-6.md

 ```

-and fill it with the following content
+and fill it with the following content:

 ```cs
 using Ef_Intro.Entities;